 Joseph Pilates designed the Pilates exercises with the intention they would touch every aspect of a person’s life.
 The exercises were designed to bring about awareness in everyday life from physically moving to personal relationships.
 He had the idea that practicing Pilates using the mind body connection would eliminate the body of diseases and social ills.

 To practice Pilates means to bring about balance and increase the capability of body, mind and soul.
-This should improve posture, stabilization, body mechanics and physical and mental wellbeing.
+This should improve posture, body mechanics and physical and mental wellbeing.
 Practicing Pilates should bring about mental and physical harmony.

 Props and small equipment